Cheating in video games: History

 Cheating was exploited by technology-oriented players due to the difficulty of early cheats.
 However, a cheat industry emerged as gaming systems evolved, through the packaging and selling of cheating as a product.
 Cheat-enablers such as cheat books, game guides, cheat cartridges helped form a cheat industry and cemented cheating as part of gaming culture.
 However, cheating was not universally accepted in early gaming; gaming magazine Amiga Power condemned cheaters, taking the stance that cheating was not part of their philosophy of fairness.
 They also applied this in reverse; games should also not be allowed to cheat the player.
 Guides, walkthroughs, and tutorials are sometimes used to complete games but whether this is cheating is debated.
+Different methods of hacking is a warning to the tensions and ambivalence in hacking concepts as something unlawful.

 Later, cheating grew more popular with magazines, websites, and even a television show, Cheat!, dedicated to listing cheats and walkthroughs for consoles and computer systems.
 POKE cheats were replaced by trainers and cheat codes.
 Generally, the majority of cheat codes on modern day systems are implemented not by gamers, but by game developers.
 Some say that as many people do not have the time to complete a video game on their own, cheats are needed to make a game more accessible and appealing to a casual gamer.
 In many cases, developers created cheats to facilitate testing, then left them in the game as they expanded the number of ways people could play it.
 With the rise in popularity of gaming, cheating using external software and hardware raised a number of copyright legal issues related to modifying game code.

 Many modern games have removed cheat codes entirely, except when used to unlock certain secret bonuses.
 The usage of real-time achievement tracking made it unfair for any one player to cheat.
 In online multiplayer games, cheating is frowned upon and disallowed, often leading to a ban.
 However, certain games may unlock single-player cheats if the player fulfills a certain condition.
 Yet other games, such as those using the Source engine, allow developer consoles to be used to activate a wide variety of cheats in single-player or by server administrators.
+Video games have also interacted with older forms of media to develop other means of entertainment.